 Reporting would be undertaken at the completion of quarterly field work, annually and a summary report at the completion of five years of monitoring.
+Monitoring data (including raw data) will be provided to NPWS and BCS by Transgrid as part of annual reporting.

-6.1 PLAN UPDATES
+6.1 Plan Updates

 This Plan will be updated following a statistical analysis of the proposed monitoring methodology as described in Section 4.4.
-This update will be undertaken in consultation with BCD and involve a test of the statistical power of the proposed monitoring methodologies described in the Plan.
+This update will be undertaken in consultation with BCS and involve a test of the statistical power of the proposed monitoring methodologies described in the Plan.
 This update will occur prior to the commencement of operation.